hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 The following section describes the environmental variables that affect your installation.

-BRIDGE_INTERFACE - Use this variable to specify the interface on the Seed Cloud Host as the bridge interface, for example `em2` or `eth2`.
+`BRIDGE_INTERFACE` - Use this variable to specify the interface on the Seed Cloud Host as the bridge interface, for example `em2` or `eth2`.
 This interface connects to the untagged management network and will be used to PXE boot undercloud and overcloud servers:

 	export BRIDGE_INTERFACE=em2

-BM_NETWORK_SEED_IP, BM_NETWORK_CIDR - Use these variables to specify a particular IP address for the seed VM, for example 192.168.130.0/24.
+`BM_NETWORK_SEED_IP`, `BM_NETWORK_CIDR` - Use these variables to specify a particular IP address for the seed VM, for example 192.168.130.0/24.

 	export BM_NETWORK_SEED_IP=192.168.130.3
 	export BM_NETWORK_CIDR=192.168.130.0/24

-BM_NETWORK_GATEWAY - Use this variable to specify a host other than the seed as the gateway, for example 192.168.130.1.
+`BM_NETWORK_GATEWAY` - Use this variable to specify a host other than the seed as the gateway, for example 192.168.130.1.
 Typically this IP will be the physical gateway of the network.

 	export BM_NETWORK_GATEWAY=192.168.130.1

-BM_NETWORK_SEED_RANGE_START, BM_NETWORK_SEED_RANGE_END - Use these variables to specify an IP address range for the seed cloud to administrate/manage the undercloud node(s), for example 192.168.130.4-192.168.130.22.
+`BM_NETWORK_SEED_RANGE_START`, `BM_NETWORK_SEED_RANGE_END` - Use these variables to specify an IP address range for the seed cloud to administrate/manage the undercloud node(s), for example 192.168.130.4-192.168.130.22.

 	export BM_NETWORK_SEED_RANGE_START=192.168.130.4
 	export BM_NETWORK_SEED_RANGE_END=192.168.130.22

-BM_NETWORK_UNDERCLOUD_RANGE_START, BM_NETWORK_UNDERCLOUD_RANGE_END - Use the variables to specify an IP address range for the undercloud to administrate/manage the overcloud node(s), for example 192.168.130.23-192.168.130.126.
+`BM_NETWORK_UNDERCLOUD_RANGE_START`, `BM_NETWORK_UNDERCLOUD_RANGE_END` - Use the variables to specify an IP address range for the undercloud to administrate/manage the overcloud node(s), for example 192.168.130.23-192.168.130.126.

 	export BM_NETWORK_UNDERCLOUD_RANGE_START=192.168.130.23
 	export BM_NETWORK_UNDERCLOUD_RANGE_END=192.168.130.126

-OVERCLOUD_NeutronPublicInterface - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your overcloud.
+`OVERCLOUD_NeutronPublicInterface` - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your overcloud.
 The default value is `eth2`.
 If this is correct you do not need to set this variable.

 	export OVERCLOUD_NeutronPublicInterface=eth2

-FLOATING_START, FLOATING_END, FLOATING_CIDR - Use these variables to control the range of IP addresses available for user VMs in the overcloud.
+`FLOATING_START`, `FLOATING_END`, `FLOATING_CIDR` - Use these variables to control the range of IP addresses available for user VMs in the overcloud.
 The defaults are currently set as below but can be changed, if needed.

 	export FLOATING_START=192.0.2.45
 	export FLOATING_END=192.0.2.254